ufo5260987423/scheme-langserver/doc/startup.md

 #### [AKKU](https://akkuscm.org/)

-Akku is a language package manager for Scheme.
+Akku is a package manager for Scheme.
 It grabs hold of code and shakes it vigorously until it behaves properly.
 By default, akku is based on [guile](https://www.gnu.org/software/guile/), if you want Chez Scheme version source to compile it yourself, you may find the target [this page](https://gitlab.com/akkuscm/akku/-/releases).

 #### [chez-exe](https://github.com/gwatt/chez-exe)